-Several of Edinburgh's key industries include financial and business services, renewable energy, electronic technologies and a highly successful life sciences sector.
-Scotland also continues to pursue innovation in areas such as textiles, computer gaming, animation and fashion.
+Several of Edinburgh's key industries include financial and business services, renewable energy, electronic technology and a highly successful life-sciences sector.

 Job market in Edinburgh

 Two of the city's major employers are the University of Edinburgh and the Royal Bank of Scotland, so expats with applicable skills and experience would do well to start their search here.
 These two entities not only provide opportunity, they also paint an accurate picture of an Edinburgh economy that takes pride in its financial services and education sector.